smittytone/BuildAPIAccess/README.md

 Log in using the supplied credentials.
 The method uses the credentials to retrieve a new API access token, which is used to authorize all further API accesses during the lifetime of the token.

-### - (void)getNewAccessToken ###

-Acquires a new access token using Electric Imp account credentials.
-Called automatically by *login:*.

-### - (void)refreshAccessToken ###

-Obtains a new access token when the current token has expired.
-Refreshing access tokens uses a different mechanism that obtaining the initial token, which is why this is a separate method from *getNewAccessToken*.
-It uses the refresh token supplied with the initial access token.

-### - (BOOL)isAccessTokenValid ###

-Returns `YES` if the current access token has not expired, or `NO` if it has.

-### - (void)clearCredentials ###

-Clears the instance's record of the user's Electric Imp account credentials.
-Called when the instance successfully obtains an initial access token.

 ### - (void)twoFactorLogin:(NSString *)loginToken :(NSString *)otp ###

 Placeholder for support of two-factor authentication in due course.